 The application deadline has passed.
-Guidelines below are for projects that begin on January 2014.
+Guidelines below are for projects that began in January 2014.

 The Alex and Brit d’Arbeloff Fund for Excellence in Education is soliciting preliminary proposals from MIT faculty members for ambitious projects to enhance the educational experience of our undergraduates.
 Projects that involve faculty-student direct interaction, that cross disciplinary boundaries, or that aspire to provide dynamic, effective teaching, particularly through the introduction of online learning, are all appropriate.

 Projects can be focused at any level of our undergraduate education.
 Special attention will be accorded to enhancements of subjects offered in the first year and as General Institute Requirements (GIRs).
 The d’Arbeloff Fund Review Committee is interested in proposals aimed at fostering faculty participation in the educational experiences of undergraduates, especially freshmen, beyond the classroom.
 The Committee also welcomes proposals for projects that will explore the ways in which online learning experiments can be applied to MIT subjects.
 Collaborative projects with the potential to affect large numbers of students over time, transcend specific departmental curricula, or span multiple subjects are particularly valuable.

 Examples of possible proposal areas include: establishing and enhancing HASS Exploration (HEX) subjects; creating online modules to be used within a subject or across subjects; providing opportunities aligned with the Faculty resolution that envisions every MIT freshman having a faculty mentor; and enhancing freshman participation in appropriately focused group UROPs, project teams, or other forms of supervised research with faculty.